VoronDesign/VoronUsers/printer_mods/andrien/Readme.md

 All sides have been sound & heat insulated using 40mm glass wool material and aluminum heat insulation plus tape.
 The top cover has been additionally added within an angle to the front, allowing the bowden to move freely.
 Additionally two 80mm (SunAce) fans including carbon filter & HEPA H14 filter have been added within the top cover section.
-Due to the Hepa H14 specs a high pressure fan is needed.
+Due to the Hepa H14 specs  high pressure fans are needed.
 During normal operation, running at 15% duty cycle its still silent <22db.
 Details on the above mentioned items can be found within the .f3z file